Originally Posted on 3/27/2016 @6:15pm

 In 2004, Alan Greenspan increased the Federal Funds to slow inflation, and by looking at the chart below, he did before he left office in January of 2006.

-However, after Bernanke assumed the Federal Chairmanship in February of 2006, he kept raising rates, which doesn’t make a whole lot of sense.
+However, after Bernanke assumed the Federal Chairmanship in February of 2006, he continued to raise interest rates, which doesn’t make a whole lot of sense.

 For those that argue;